electronut/ElectronutLabs-bluey/README.md

 There are two main ways of uploading code into **bluey**:

 1. Use the built-in OTA (over the air) bootloader which lets you upload code using a phone.
+[Click here](ota-prog.md) to read about this option.

 2. Use an external programmer to upload the code.
 Here are a few ways of doing this:
    1. Using the Nordic nRF52-DK.
 [Click here](nRF52-DK-prog.md) to explore this option.
    2. Using a cheap programmer loaded with *Black Magic Probe* firmware.
-[Click here](blackmagic-prog.md) to read about this option.
+[Click here](blackmagic-prog.md) to learn about this option.

 ## What can you do with Bluey?